How teenager’s ‘survival games’ kept siblings alive in Colombian jungle for 40 days

 President Gustavo Petro called them an “example of survival” and predicted their saga “will remain in history”.

-Around 200 soldiers and indigenous people who knew the area were later dispatched to comb through some 320 sq km (124 sq mi) of jungle.
+Around 200 soldiers and indigenous people who knew the area were later dispatched to comb through some 320 square km (124 square miles) of the jungle.

-It is thought that at points they came with 100m (300ft) of them, but storms, thick vegetation and marshy terrain prevented them making contact.
+It is thought that at points they came within 100m (300ft) of them, but storms, thick vegetation, and marshy terrain prevented them from making contact.

 The air force also dropped food parcels and 10,000 flyers telling them to stay put and giving them survival tips.